JiscSD/web-accessibility-101/9-testing-resources/README.md

 Jisc have several websites checked by the paid for version of SiteImprove.
 This can flag manual issues and then provide guidance on how to fix the issues.

 - [WebAIM Colour Contrast Checker](https://webaim.org/resources/contrastchecker/)
 Check the background and foreground colours on your site to make sure they pass WCAG standards.
+This tool also functions as a basic API.

 - [Microsoft Accessibility Insights for Web](https://accessibilityinsights.io/docs/en/web/overview/)
 :gem: browser extension
 This will guide you through a manual accessibility assessment.
 [This guidance](https://accessibility-manual.dwp.gov.uk/best-practice/manual-testing-using-tools/#accessibility-insights-assessment-extension) from the government takes you through using Accessibility Insights.